The declaration types

 In this document lists the specification of each declaration type.
 See the description of the common declaration format.

-For a better understanding of how to build a practical model using the declarations, see the guide.
+For a better practical understanding of how to build a model using the declarations, see the guide.

 Here we specify how these declarations work in model, module, preamble and library files.
 Declarations in data_set files function differently.